ferrilab/ferrilab/funty/doc/ptr.md

 still-unstable methods that make them actually useful, including all of the operations on slice pointers and direct address manipulation.

-Since the `ferrilab` project is committed to using the stable series, these APIs will not be provided until they stabilize.
+Since the Ferrilab project is committed to using the stable series, these APIs will not be provided until they stabilize.
 If you urgently want them available for your project under a `cfg(feature = "nightly")` gate, please file an issue.